CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

   + **Gather Info from Sources**: With potential sources identified, the next objective is to collect information from these sources.
 The purpose is to build profiles of the targets, understanding their behaviors, preferences, and potential weaknesses.
 Information gathered may include personal details, digital footprints, or patterns of behavior.

   + **Assess Gathered Information**: Extract actionable insights that can inform the development of a targeted and effective social engineering strategy.
-This involves identifying potential attack vectors, understanding the operational environment, and evaluating the strengths and weaknesses of the target(s).
+This includes identifying potential attack vectors, understanding the operational environment, and evaluating the strengths and weaknesses of the target(s).

 ### *Step 3 -* Preparation

-  + **Combination & Analysis of Gathered Info**: Pooling togehter and synthesizing insights from different sources.
-This step aids in creating a profile of the target(s), highlighting their strengths, weaknesses, and potential points of vulnerability.
-Understanding a GitHub user's coding practices, the nature of their projects, and the dynamics of their interactions within the platform allows allows for a more refined approach.
+  + **Combination & Analysis of Gathered Info**: Combine and analyze the information gathered in the previous stages.
+The purpose is to formulate a better understanding of the target(s), their vulnerabilities, and the operational environment.
+By combining data from various sources, we gain insights that guide the subsequent steps of the campaign.

-  + **Developing an Attack Vector**: Entails crafting a tailored approach that aligns with the predefined goals of the social engineering attack.
-For GitHub users, the attack vector could involve creating deceptive communications related to specific projects, leveraging known collaborators, or exploiting trust within contributor networks.
+  + **Developing an Attack Vector**: Create a strategic approach that aligns with the predefined goals.
+This involves choosing the most effective methods, communication channels, and psychological tactics based on the analyzed information.
+This serves as the blueprint for the actual execution of the campaign.

-  + **Goal Satisfaction**: By leveraging the obtained information, reassess and redefine the campaign's goals, ensuring a clear understanding of its purpose.
-The success of the attack hinges on how effectively these goals are met.
+  + **Goal Satisfaction**: Clarify what would signify success for the campaign.
+Specify the outcomes that align with the campaign's goals, such as gaining unauthorized access or extracting sensitive information.

 ### *Step 4 -* Develop Relationship